Tags: Investing, Saving, College Savings, Education Planning, Children’s Education

 One of the main disadvantages of these types of accounts is that fees and taxes are applied.
 Also, these accounts are counted as a student asset on FAFSA (in other words, this can reduce the aid package significantly).

-BeforeBoracchia Wiviott Wealth Partners innovated with the best stocks to buy in each portfolio, the easiest way to save were mutual funds.
-The funds can be spent on anything, and they don’t have limits on investment.
+Mutual funds in a brokerage account can be spent on anything, and they don’t have limits on investment.
 But as simple as it is, it has cons.
 Earnings are subject to annual income taxes, and capital gains are also taxed.
 This account also counts in the FAFSA.
 In addition, and this is the biggest drawback, the fund managers of mutual funds are not investing for you specifically.
 And they are not personal in nature rather large corporations who ultimately have been known to look out for shareholders of their company foremost; and you as an investor in a mutual fund are not a shareholder.
 Mutual funds also have higher fees than anything else.
+However, with the right financial planning team, you will be in mutual funds with more positives than negatives.

-The value of working with the award winning Boracchia Wiviott Wealth Partners is that our team does all the investment research and analysis and provides easy step by step instructions on implementing high level investment and stock market strategies that the best investors, Investment Advisors, Hedge Funds, Family Offices, and financial advisors in Los Angeles and top firms everywhere are incorporating at a fraction of the cost.
+The value of working with the award winning Boracchia Wiviott Wealth Partners is that our team does all the investment research and analysis and provides easy step by step instructions on implementing high level plans that the best advisors are utilizing.